shtoystack/docker-guacamole/README.md

 # What's new

+**2022-08-09** - Added an extension `guacamole-branding-1.4.0.jar`.
+It now comes enabled by default, and its sole effect is to add links to the official Apache Guacamole webpage, to my github, and to the issue page on github.

+The idea of this extension is to show that even a docker image can use the branding possibilities of Guacamole.
+If you have an existing branding extension, you can just drop it in the `config/guacamole/extensions` directory and restart the container.

 **2022-08-05** - All tags reverted to PostgresJDBC 42.4.0, as it appears images cannot start properly with 42.4.1.
 I need to investigate why, but I noticed an fatal error during some random testing:

 `### Error querying database.
 Cause: java.sql.SQLException: Error setting driver on UnpooledDataSource.
 Cause: java.lang.ClassNotFoundException: org.postgresql.Driver`